hpe-storage/python-hpedockerplugin/quick-start/README.md

 # systemctl enable iscsid multipathd
 # systemctl start iscsid multipathd

-$ docker plugin install store/hpestorage/hpedockervolumeplugin:1.0.1 –-disable –-alias hpe
+$ docker plugin install store/hpestorage/hpedockervolumeplugin:1.1 –-disable –-alias hpe

 # certs.source should be set to the folder where the certificates for secure etcd is configured , otherwise
 # please default the setting to a valid folder in the system.
+# For unsecure etcd, any valid folder in the docker host can be given for certs.source

 $ docker plugin set hpe glibc_libs.source=/lib64 certs.source=/tmp
 $ docker plugin enable hpe